Data Protection requests

 PO Box 64529

-If you are unhappy with the response the council has provided you, you can ask for the decision to be reviewed.
+If you're unhappy with the response the council has provided you, you can ask for the decision to be reviewed.
 A senior officer will look at the documents that you have been sent and check if all information that you are entitled to has been provided.
 You also have the right to contact the Information Commissioner’s Office (ICO) if you are unhappy with how the council has handled your request.
-To contact the ICO, please visit www.ico.org.uk.
+To contact the ICO, visit www.ico.org.uk.

 Sometimes the council is required to share data with third parties.
 These can include but are not limited to: